Links (Connections)

 Custom Implementation

-if not overridden by plugin.
+if not overridden by a plugin.

 with CreateLinkEvent